The First Week

 Public servants use Collective Agreements and Ethics & Standards of Conduct to guide how they work.
 They're committed to delivering government services, programs and policies in ways that maintain and enhance the trust and confidence of British Columbians.

-Agree to follow the Appropriate Use Policy when accessing and manage government information.
+Agree to follow the Appropriate Use Policy when accessing and managing government information.

 Ask questions or get more information: Onboarding.Support@gov.bc.ca